Random Subset Averaging: Simulation Study

-Tuning parameters for all methods are selected via cross-validation when applicable.
-The reported results are based on 500 simulation replications.
-We also employ the Model Confidence Set (MCS) test \citep{hansen2011model} to formally compare the predictive performance between these methods.
+Tuning parameters are selected via cross-validation when applicable, and default choices are used otherwise.
+Each configuration is evaluated over 100 Monte Carlo replications.
+In addition, we employ the Model Confidence Set (MCS) test \citep{hansen2011model} to formally compare predictive performance across methods.

-Section \ref{sec3.1} adapts the setting from \citet{peng2024optimality} to compare methods under both weak and strong correlation structures, focusing on whether RSA improves upon model selection and model averaging.
-Sections \ref{sec3.2} and \ref{sec3.3} extend the analysis to more general simulations where $K = CN^{\alpha}$, covering a range of dimensionalities and sparsity levels.
-Unlike Section \ref{sec3.1}, covariates are randomly ordered to reflect settings where variable importance is unknown, allowing us to identify conditions under which RSA performs well.
-Section \ref{sec3.4} explores a more realistic case in which all covariates are predictive to varying degrees, their ordering is unknown, and the sample size is too small to include all variables.
-The combination of limited sample size and strong correlations presents a demanding setting to assess the robustness of RSA.